Nitinsoni03062024/Nitin.soni/_posts/2014-3-3-Hello-World.md

 - git checkout nitin ( we can going to another branches)
 - git branch -d "branch nname" ( With the hekp this command we can delete branch)

+# Marge ?

+We can't marge brachges of diffrence repository, and we can marg branch to another branch for copy the code,

+- git merge <branch name> ( from this command we can merge brach to another branch)
+- git log ( we can verify git log)

 # What is Stack ?